 The people who call New Berlin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Berlin residents report their race to be White, followed by Asian.
 Important ancestries of people in New Berlin include German, Polish, Irish, Italian, and English.

 The most common language spoken in New Berlin is English.
-Other important languages spoken here include Polish and Chinese.
+Other important languages spoken here include Polish and Spanish.